DunlapCoddingPC/pyUSPTO/README.md

 - `Continuity`, `ParentContinuity`, `ChildContinuity`: Continuity-related data classes
 - `PatentTermAdjustmentData`: Patent term adjustment information
 - And many more specialized classes for different aspects of patent data

+#### Final Petition Decisions API

+- `PetitionDecisionResponse`: Top-level response from the API
+- `PetitionDecision`: Complete information about a petition decision
+- `PetitionDecisionDocument`: Document associated with a petition decision
+- `DocumentDownloadOption`: Download options for petition documents
+- `DecisionTypeCode`: Enum for petition decision types
+- `DocumentDirectionCategory`: Enum for document direction categories

 ## License